eva-barczykowska/rb_109/practice_tests/01_answers.md

 In this case, the block will always return an integer.
 All integers are considered to be truthy values.
 Therefore, `select` will return a new collection with all elements from the original `arr` array selected.
 Namely, the array `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]`.

 This array will then be assigned to the local variable `new_array`.
-Therefore, when we pass the object referenced by `new_array` to `puts`, each number from `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]` will be printed on the console on an individual line, and `nil` will be returned.
+Therefore, when we pass the object referenced by `new_array` to `p`, `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]` will be printed on the console.

 ## 19